abitdodgy/words_counted/README.md

 /[\p{Alpha}\-']+/
 ```

-If you prefer, you can pass in your own criteria in the form of a Ruby regexp to split your string as desired.
+But maybe you don't want to count words?
+Well, count anything you want.
+What you count is only limited by your knowledge of regular expressions.
+Pass in your own criteria in the form of a Ruby regexp to split your string as desired.

 For example, if you wanted to count numbers as words, you could pass the following regex instead of the default one.

 ```ruby
 counter = WordsCounted::Counter.new("I am 007.", regex: /[\p{Alnum}\-']+/)